rabbitmq/rabbitmq-website/site/upgrade.md

 *may* provide an opportunity to perform upgrades without cluster downtime using a procedure known as rolling upgrade.
-A rolling upgrade is when nodes are stopped, upgraded and restarted one-by-one, with the rest of the cluster still running while each node being upgraded.
+A rolling upgrade is when nodes are stopped, upgraded and restarted one-by-one, with the rest of the cluster still running while each node is being upgraded.

 If rolling upgrades are not possible, the entire cluster should be stopped, then restarted.
-This is referred to as the full stop upgrade.
+This is referred to as a full stop upgrade.

 Client (application) connections will be dropped when each node stops.
 Applications need to be prepared to handle this and reconnect.